qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 );
 ```

-### Sub-Requests
-Query API can now perform sub-requests, which means you can run queries sequentially within the same API call.
+Query API can now pre-fetch vectors for requests, which means you can run queries sequentially within the same API call.
 There are a lot of options here, so you will need to define a strategy to merge these requests using new parameters.
 For example, you can now include **rescoring within Hybrid Search**, which can open the door to strategies like iterative refinement via matryoshka embeddings.

-*To learn more about Sub-Requests, read the [Query API documentation](/documentation/concepts/search/).*
+*To learn more about this, read the [Query API documentation](/documentation/concepts/search/).*

 ## Inverse Document Frequency [IDF]